avayler/launches-pairing/README.md

 - `id` and `type` from payloads
 - display the image from `links.patch.small` in links
 - use `success` and `failures` to show the user the success/failure of launch and reason of failure.

-Note
-`flight_number` as a unique property for each launch object.